codearchitects/CodeArchitects.EnterprisePlatform.Server/docs/dataaccesslayer.md

 }
 ```

-Its repository will expose a method to retrieve the top 10 selling products.
+Its repository will expose a method to retrieve the top 10 selling products:

 ```c#
 public interface IProductRepository : IRepository<Product, Guid>